lonewolf-bpn/FasterPC/README.md

 This is a small bat based application.
 This application deletes unwanted files form pc and speeds up pc performance

 ******************
-Download of clone and run EXE file
+Download oR clone and run EXE file

 You just have to dubble click on application and it will work

-any problem found do rever me back
+Any problem found do revert me back

 For more info please contact me at